-The workflow has been designed in a way that memory usage can be scheduled by the --resources mem_gb=<n> directive, just like CPU usage can be schedule through the --cores <n> directive.
+The workflow has been designed so that memory usage can be scheduled via the $--resources mem_gb=<n>$ command line option, just like CPU usage can be schedule through the --cores <n> directive.
 For Java applications, memory scheduling takes into account the respective heap size plus an additional overhead for non-heap memory.
 This overhead is set to 1 gigabyte by default.
-This setting is particularly useful when memory resource are requested in cluster usage.
+This setting is particularly useful when memory resources are requested in cluster usage.